-The usufruct is primarily the right to use and manage another person’s immovable property and receive the fruits or benefits thereof.
+The usufruct in Thailand is primarily the right to use and manage another person’s immovable property and receive the fruits or benefits thereof.
+The usufruct and marriage can be complex.
 This has to be registered against the property title deed at the land office in Thailand.
 There are however limits to this in Thailand when it comes to foreigners.
 You may live in the house and also rent out the house and receive rent however the rental agreement may not be longer than 3 years.
 Note that the usufruct does not give you the right to sell the property.

 Usufruct and Marriage in Thailand